 After graduating from Deakin University’s Bachelor of Media Arts in the early 2000’s, Brett built upon his love for cinematography by taking a role at Lemac Film and Digital in Melbourne.

-At the end of the program, he put his filmmaking knowledge to use and made a documentary about the Canterbury climbing scene called ‘Beyond The Plains’.
-It screened at the NZ Mountain Film Festival and was even used for fundraising events in Australia for Christchurch earthquake relief in 2011.
+At the end of the program, he put his filmmaking knowledge to use.
+He made a documentary about the Canterbury climbing scene called ‘Beyond The Plains’.
+It screened at the NZ Mountain Film Festival.
+The documentary was even used for fundraising events in Australia for Christchurch earthquake relief in 2011.

-His time at Lemac Film and Digital as a Project Officer allowed him to gather a large amount of technical knowledge and experience from the heady days of shooting motion picture film through to tapeless digital acquisition.
+His time at Lemac Film and Digital as a Project Officer allowed him to gather a large amount of technical knowledge and experience from the heady days of shooting motion picture film to tapeless digital acquisition.

-In addition to running his company, Side Trip Productions, Brett is still an avid rock climber and outdoors enthusiast, and shoots numerous climbing videos, several of which have screened at international mountain film festivals and featured in online climbing publications.
+In addition to running his company, Side Trip Productions, Brett is still an avid rock climber and outdoor enthusiast.
+He shoots numerous climbing videos.
+And several of which have screened at international mountain film festivals and featured in online climbing publications.

-Brett: Work your tail off and create projects that you’re passionate about.
+Work your tail off and create projects that you’re passionate about.
 Learn from others and your own experiences, and try not to get caught in the social media loop of comparing yourself with other creators, it’s never really what it seems anyway.
 Focus on a goal and see it through.